2020 Polish presidential election

 Presidential elections were held in Poland on 28 June 2020.
-As no candidate received a majority of the vote, a second round was held on 12 July, in which incumbent president Andrzej Duda, running with the support of Law and Justice, faced off against Civic Platform vice-chairman and Mayor of Warsaw Rafał Trzaskowski.
-Results from the second round of voting, announced by the National Electoral Commission (PKW) on 13 July, indicated that Andrzej Duda had won with 51.03% compared to Rafał Trzaskowski's 48.97%.
+As no candidate received a majority of the vote, a second round was held on 12 July, in which incumbent president Andrzej Duda, running with the support of the incumbent government of the Law and Justice (PiS) party, faced off against Civic Platform vice-chairman and Mayor of Warsaw Rafał Trzaskowski.
+In the second round Duda was re-elected for a second term with 51% of the vote, becoming the first incumbent to win re-election since Aleksander Kwaśniewski in 2000.

 The first round of voting was due to be held on 10 May 2020, but was postponed due to the COVID-19 pandemic in Poland.
-On 6 May 2020, the Agreement party, which was in a governing alliance with the leading Law and Justice party and was opposed to pursuing the original election date, reached an arrangement to set new dates for the election.
-The following day, the PKW declared that the election would not be able to take place on 10 May 2020.
+On 6 May 2020 the Agreement party, which was in a governing alliance with their senior alliance partner Law and Justice (PiS) party and was opposed to pursuing the original election date, reached an arrangement to set new dates for the election.
+The following day, the PKW declared that the election would not take place on 10 May 2020.
 On 3 June 2020, the Marshal of the Sejm, Elżbieta Witek, ordered the first round of the election to be held on 28 June 2020 and scheduled the second round on 12 July 2020.

-According to the OSCE's Office for Democratic Institutions and Human Rights, the public broadcaster TVP "failed in its legal duty to provide balanced and impartial coverage" and "acted as a campaign vehicle for the incumbent".
+Duda's victory marked the sixth national election in a row where the right-wing PiS party defeated the opposition centrist and center-left forces.

 Electoral system

 The President of Poland is directly elected using a two-round system for a five-year term, with a two-term limit.
 Andrzej Duda's first term expired on 6 August 2020 when he reaffirmed his oath of office before the National Assembly, a joint session of the Sejm and Senate and began his second term.

 Pursuant to the provisions of the Constitution, the president must be elected by an absolute majority of valid votes.
-If no candidate succeeds in passing this threshold in the first round, a second round of voting is held with the two candidates who received the largest shares of the vote.
+If no candidate succeeds in passing this threshold in the first round, a second round of voting is contested between with the two candidates who received the largest shares of the vote.

 In order to be registered to contest the election, a candidate must be a Polish citizen, be at least 35 years old on the day of the first round of the election, and have collected at least 100,000 voters' signatures by 10 June 2020 at midnight.

 Polls opened on election day at 07:00 CEST and closed at 21:00 CEST (UTC+2).